emberjs/rfcs/text/0762-invokeHelper-property-thunks.md

 ## Summary

+Add conditional behavior to `invokeHelper`'s third argument such that consumers of `invokeHelper` can have more fine-grained control over which arguments to entangle with.
+Today, all tracked data used to `invokeHelper`'s third argument is entangled with the entirety of the helper.

+## Motivation

 `invokeHelper` (from `@ember/helper` (re-export from `@glimmer/runtime`), introduced in [RFC 626](https://github.com/emberjs/rfcs/pull/626)) is a low-level utility for helping library-authors create reactive wrapping abstractions, such as _Resources_.